jxnl/blog/docs/writing/posts/low-hanging-fruit.md

 1. Identifying relevant documents based on exact keyword matches
 2. Uncovering conceptually similar documents
 3. Improving the overall effectiveness of the search system

+**Cost**

+Here you gotta make sure your user system that uses full text search.
+Something like [LanceDB](https://lancedb.com/) really improves the UX.

 ## 6. Making Text Chunks Look Like Questions